 Jonna McKone is a filmmaker, storyteller, journalist, and interdisciplinary researcher.
 Her films, photographs, and audio works have been broadcast on public radio and screened and exhibited at galleries and museums, most recently at the Hirshhorn Museum in Washington, D.C.

-Keith Mehlinger is Director of the Digital Media Center and Coordinator of the Screenwriting and Animation program (SWAN) at Morgan State University.
+Keith Mehlinger is Director of the Digital Media Center and of the Screenwriting and Animation program (SWAN) at Morgan State University.
 A producer/writer/director, he produced episodes of the syndicated series, Story of a People, and recently completed a short documentary about parents of sons lost to street violence for the Morgan multimedia project, Mother's Lament.

 Willie Moore's animated shorts have garnered awards including, “The Golden Eagle,” “The Paul Robeson Award,” and “The Rose Bud Award.”
 His animated feature Bully Situation was released in 2008.
 He is currently Professor of Media Arts and Animation at the Art Institute of Philadelphia.

 Rubini Naidu began using the camera to bring awareness to marginalized cultures while studying photography and psychology at Carnegie Mellon.
 She has since pursued her interest in India, Kenya, and Uganda.
 She works in international women’s empowerment at the Bill & Melinda Gates Institute of Population and Reproductive Health.

-Terrence Nelson is a producer for TV One's "NewsOne Now" and a freelance journalist.
-The Morgan State University graduate has worked on projects with major media outlets, such as TV One, CNN, NY Daily News, Netflix, NBC, and MTV.
+Terrence Nelson is the managing broadcast producer for the ESPN & Special Olympics broadcast and production partnership.
+The Morgan State University graduate has worked on projects with major media outlets such as TV One, CNN, NY Daily News, Netflix, NBC, and MTV.

 Sage Okolo, a student at the Bryn Mawr School in Baltimore, has participated in numerous film theory and production courses throughout her education.
 She hopes to pursue a career in editing and television production.
 Her collaborative film The New Definition screened at the summer BYFA event on July 30, 2016.